walder/Skynet-IADS/README.md

 ```

 ## Adding a jammer
 The jammer is quite easy to set up.
-You need a unit that acts as an emitter.
+You need a unit that acts as a jammer source.
 Once the jammer detects an emitter it starts jamming the radar.
 Set the coresponding debug level to see what the jammer is doing.
 ```
 local jammerSource = Unit.getByName("Player Hornet")
 jammer = SkynetIADSJammer:create(jammerSource)